yash-tatvic/amplitude-dev-center/docs/session-replay/index.md

 ## SDKs

-Amplitude provides a plugin SDK for use with Amplitude's Browser SDK and a standalone SDK for use with third-party analytics providers.
+Amplitude provides a plugin for use with Amplitude's Browser SDK and a standalone SDK for use with third-party analytics providers.

 <div class="grid cards" markdown>

-- :material-power-plug:{ .lg .middle } __Plugin SDK__
+- :material-power-plug:{ .lg .middle } __Plugin__

     ---

-    Use this SDK if you instrumented your web app with [Amplitude's Browser SDK 2](/data/sdks/browser-2/).
+    Use this Plugin if you instrumented your web app with [Amplitude's Browser SDK 2](/data/sdks/browser-2/).

     [:octicons-arrow-right-24: Plugin SDK](/session-replay/sdks/plugin/)